 The wings came as expected, plentiful and fairly large in size with the hot sauce not too overpowering.

 I ordered my Caribbean restaurant staple, brown stew chicken for my main and it didn’t disappoint.
 The meat was tender, the portions large and drowned it was drowning in a sweet gravy.
-My date went for the curry goat which I found to be quite mild but still well seasoned and her meat was fairly lean.
+My friend went for the curry goat which I found to be quite mild but still well seasoned and her meat was fairly lean.

 Outside of the home of a true West Indian or your local high street takeaway you’ll struggle to find real authentic Caribbean food which hasn’t been watered down to cater for the masses.
 Levi’s Caribbean Smokehouse stays as true to its roots with even the plates making you think you could be eating Sunday dinner at your grandmas.